IKEAStock/.github/profile/README.md

 # IKEA Stock
 IKEA Stock is a tool that gives you more details on stock numbers (of your chosen item) than what IKEA gives you.
-Visit us at [ikeastock.app](https://ikeastock.app) or [ikeastock.xyz](https://ikeastock.xyz).

 <!--- We use our API (which is an API Wrapper for IKEA's API) to produce stock information on the website and the discord bot. --->